taciturnaxolotl/dots/README.md

 Replace `prattle` with your machine configuration and `<ip-address>` with your target machine's IP.

+> [!NOTE]
-> **Note**: Make sure your SSH key is in the target machine's `authorized_keys` and the machine configuration has the correct network settings.
+> Make sure your SSH key is in the target machine's `authorized_keys` and the machine configuration has the correct network settings.
 The `--generate-hardware-config nixos-facter` flag will generate a comprehensive hardware report using [nixos-facter](https://github.com/numtide/nixos-facter) instead of the traditional `nixos-generate-config`.

 #### Using the install script